Myriad-Dreamin/shiroa/github-pages/docs/guide/get-started.typ

 == Source files

-The content of your book is all contained in the `src` directory.
+The content of your book is all contained in the root directory.
 Each chapter is a separate Typst file.
 Typically, each chapter starts with a level 1 heading with the title of the chapter.